tabad/fusioninventory-agent-windows-installer/Readme.txt

             Note that the variable 'strawberry_pepfia_branch' is not necessary to change it in this case since the branch 2.2.x match with the branch of FusionInventory-Agent release 2.2.6.

+            Remember that you should reset 'strawberry_pepfia_build_id' to '1' whether you upgrade the Strawberry Perl distribution.

    The second one is, most of the times, more tedious.
 You should check whether there is new requirements or recommendations comparing the files 'Makefile.PL'